fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		l4d_infectedbots_tank_spawn_probability "5"

-		// If 1, The plugin will force all players to the infected side against the survivor AI for every round and map in versus/scavenge l4d_infectedbots_versus_coop "0"
+		// If 1, The plugin will force all players to the infected side against the survivor AI for every round and map in versus/scavenge
+		// Enable this also allow game to continue with survivor bots l4d_infectedbots_versus_coop "0"

 		// Amount of seconds before a witch is kicked. (only remove witches spawned by this plugin)